airflow-helm/charts/charts/airflow/docs/faq/dags/airflow-connections.md

 ## Azure Blob Storage Connection

-The `apache-airflow-providers-microsoft-azure` provider package contains the `"wabs"` connection type.
+The `apache-airflow-providers-microsoft-azure` provider package contains the `"wasb"` connection type.

-The following are some options for defining [`"wabs"` type connections](https://airflow.apache.org/docs/apache-airflow-providers-microsoft-azure/stable/connections/wasb.html) using this chart.
+The following are some options for defining [`"wasb"` type connections](https://airflow.apache.org/docs/apache-airflow-providers-microsoft-azure/stable/connections/wasb.html) using this chart.

 <details>
 <summary>